Design and Operation at Unstable Steady States

 Dynamic Risk Assessment of Inherently Safe Chemical Processes

 To obtain inherently safer plant designs, we are experimenting with game theory to solve the multiobjective optimization problem that involves tradeoffs between profitability, controllability, safety and/or product quality, and flexibility.
 Then, given more optimal designs, that are inherently safer, we are developing methods for plant-specific, dynamic risk assessment using accident precursor data; that is, data recorded when abnormal events occur.
 Our models estimate the failure probabilities of various critical accident scenarios, associated with a process unit after the occurrence of an abnormal event, using Bayesian analysis and copulas.
-Currently, we are studying the dynamic risk analysis of steam-methane reformers operated by American Air Liquide.

 Our emphasis is on improving process and human operator models to achieve more accurate risk analysis.
 To accompany sparse alarm and process data associated with plant trips and accidents, we have been constructing informed prior distributions to generate low-variance posterior distributions in Bayesian analysis.
 To quantify model quality, which impacts prior and posterior distributions, we have been experimenting with higher-frequency alarm and process data to select the most relevant constitutive equations and assumptions.